nixxwoolery/DesignGenie/README.txt

-# 🎨 DesignGenie: A UX Design Recommendation System
+# DesignGenie: A UX Design Recommendation System

-Welcome to the DesignGenie repository — your intelligent assistant for turning user insights into accessible, aesthetically sound, and data-driven design decisions.
+Welcome to the DesignGenie repository!

+## Welcome! 👋
+Thanks for checking out my project.

 ---

-## 📚 Table of Contents
+## Table of Contents
 - [About the Project](#about-the-project)
   - [Overview](#overview)
   - [Goals](#goals)